phnom penh

 How To Travel Phnom Penh

 It is possible to find flights to Phnom Penh from across Asia.
-There are also many direct buses from nearby Southeast Asian towns like Ho Chi Minh and Bangkok and Luang Prabang.
+There are also many direct buses from nearby Southeast Asian towns like Ho Chi Minh Bangkok and Luang Prabang.

 Flights from Bangkok, Kuala Lumpur and Luang Prabang are available at a good price with a pretty decent frequency.
 If you want to travel on a budget, you can also catch a bus from Bangkok and other cities.

 It is moreover possible to do immigration if you are coming by land.
 You can even get a Cambodia Visa on Arrival on the way.
-Check this Cambodia Embassy website for details about the current visa fee and norms.
+Check the Cambodia Embassy website for details about the current visa fee and norms.

 Since there is no railway line in Cambodia, it leaves us to either catch a flight or travel by bus.
 Read more about how to travel to Cambodia, the cost of travelling and some useful travel tips in this Cambodia Travel Guide.